chniter/SC.PdfInvoiceMakerDoc/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to SC Invoice HTML To PDF Converter's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**SC Invoice HTML To PDF Converter** is Visual Studio Solution written in *ASPT.NET Core MVC 6* that convert **HTML Invoice to PDF Invoice**.

-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+Key Features:

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`gettingstarted` section for further information

 .. note::